evo-lua/evo-lua.github.io/docs/background-information/design/drafts/build-system-rework.md

 * Use another established (non-Lua-based) build system, like meson (Python-based syntax, limiting language)
 * Move to using Ninja build files directly (efficient, but difficult to maintain as they're glorified makefiles)
 * Build with [zig](https://ziglang.org/), which has been suggested by the luvi authors (requires rewriting external build scripts; not Lua)
+* Use regular build scripts (cannot do incremental builds, which significantly slows down development)

 None of these options really seems all that appealing, as they don't fully solve the outlined problems.